Bart De Wever: Second term

+During the 2019 regional elections, N-VA lost 7 percent of the vote in Flanders compared to their result in 2014.
+Nevertheless, De Wever persevered as party president.
+Neither he nor his party entered into the coalition government of 2020, which was headed by Alexander De Croo.

-After the 2019 federal election, De Wever has shown interest to make a new political centre-right movement.
-His goal is to reduce the number of political parties in parliament and go to a more American and British style parliament with fractions within larger parties (drawing on the Conservative and Labour and Republican Party and Democratic Party dualism in the UK and USA respectively).
-De Wever has expressed his desire to attract CD&V, Open VLD and some Vlaams Belang voters.
-Joachim Coens, former leader of CD&V, supports the idea and argues it would make future government formations easier.
+After the 2019 federal election, De Wever began showing interest to make a new political centre-right movement, aiming to reduce the number of political parties in parliament and go to a more American and British style parliament with fractions within larger parties (drawing on the Conservative and Labour and Republican Party and Democratic Party dualism in the UK and USA respectively).
+De Wever expressed his desire to attract CD&V, Open VLD and some Vlaams Belang voters.
+Joachim Coens, former leader of CD&V, supported the idea and argued it would make future government formations easier.

 In November 2020, he was reelected leader of the N-VA with 96.8% of the votes for a new three-year mandate.
 This made De Wever the longest serving leader of a Belgian political party.

-In March 2022, he said during a radio interview that Russian President Vladimir Putin will not end Russia’s invasion of Ukraine, as he is a "psychopath" and a "madman", adding: "[Putin] said: ‘I will squash the Russians who are against me like mosquitoes’.
+In March 2022, he said during a radio interview that Russian President Vladimir Putin will not end Russia's invasion of Ukraine, as he is a "psychopath" and a "madman", adding: "[Putin] said: ‘I will squash the Russians who are against me like mosquitoes’.
 When did I hear that before?
 I think here, 70 years ago."